kyawminkhant-hub/bare-metal-stm32/README.md

 # Bare-metal series: STM32

-This repository contains bare-metal C code for STM32 microcontrollers, with a custom **build system**, **linker script, startup file**, **peripheral drivers**, **interrupt callback functions**, and **application-level code examples** which are re-written from scratch without using any IDE or third-party libraries.
+This project is about programming STM32 microcontrollers in bare-metal C. It contains a custom **build system**, **linker script, startup file**, **peripheral drivers**, **interrupt callback functions**, and **application-level code examples** which are re-written from scratch without using any IDE or third-party libraries except CMSIS header files.
 By building everything from scratch, you'll gain a deeper understanding of how Arm Cortex-M based MCU works under the hood,  how embedded build systems are set up, and how Hardware Abstraction Layers (HALs) are implemented.

+⚠️ Disclaimer: This project is experimental and intended for learning purposes.
+Use it at your own risk.

 ![STM32F411RE](./docs/images/STM32F411RE.jpg)